Cheap Perfume

 -

-Top 10 smell-alike perfumes
+Top smell-alike fragrances

 Smell-alikes are the own-brand fragrances you can find in many high street stores and supermarkets.
 While not direct copies, they do tend to smell similar to the big designer brands - often they a similar name and even similar packaging too - but, crucially, they normally cost a fraction of the price.

+It's also worth noting, some say the smell-alikes are weaker than posh scents, so you may need to re-apply more often.
 Though considering how much cheaper they are, we reckon they're worth a try.

 The MSE Perfume Smell-alike Test

-You can find the results from each comparison below, ranked in order starting with the most convincing smell-alike and ending with the least.
+You can find the results from each comparison below for the perfumes that are still available to buy, ranked in order starting with the most convincing smell-alike and ending with the least.
 Our percentage score's based on how many testers either couldn't tell a difference or said they preferred the cheap one.
-Prices were correct on Tue 17 Dec 2019.

-While a few years old now, we think the results are still worth sharing - as the principle still applies that a cheap imitation sometimes smells just as good as a much pricier designer scent.
-Though a few that we tested might no longer be available, we're hoping to update this list when we are able to after the pandemic is over.
+While a few years old now, we think the results are still worth sharing – as the principle still applies that a cheap imitation sometimes smells just as good as a much pricier designer scent.
+Prices were correct on Wednesday 1 February 2023.

-3. Zara 'Black Amber' vs D&G 'The One'.
+Zara 'Black Amber' vs D&G 'The One'.
 SCORE: 65%

 Our blind smell test found that 13 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only seven preferred Dolce & Gabbana.

-5. Next 'Just Pink' vs Ralph Lauren 'Romance'.
+Next 'Just Pink' vs Ralph Lauren 'Romance'.
 SCORE: 60%

 Our blind smell test found that 12 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only eight preferred Ralph Lauren.

-6. Next 'Flowers' vs Marc Jacobs 'Daisy'.
+Next 'Flowers' vs Marc Jacobs 'Daisy'.
 SCORE: 60%

 Our blind smell test found that 12 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only eight preferred Marc Jacobs.

-7. Superdrug 'Exotic' vs YSL 'Black Opium'.
+Superdrug 'Exotic' vs YSL 'Black Opium'.
 SCORE: 60%

 Our blind smell test found that 12 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only eight preferred Yves Saint Laurent.

-9. Zara 'Rose' (not currently avail) vs Dior 'J'adore'.
+Zara 'Rose' vs Dior 'J'adore'.
 SCORE: 55%

 Our blind smell test found that 11 out of 20 people either couldn't tell any difference or preferred the CHEAPER perfume.
 Only nine preferred Dior.